musheeza018/fluxwebsite/content/en/flux/installation/configuration/cluster-aggregations.md

 weight: 170
 ---

+Cluster role aggregations are mechanisms in Kubernetes that allow multiple cluster roles to be combined into a single cluster role, simplifying the management of RBAC

 ### Disable Kubernetes cluster role aggregations

 By default, Flux [RBAC](/flux/security/#controller-permissions) grants Kubernetes builtin `view`, `edit` and `admin` roles access to Flux custom resources.
 To disable the RBAC aggregation, you can remove the `flux-view` and `flux-edit` cluster roles.

+### Edit the cluster roles

 To disable role aggregation [during bootstrap](_index.md) add the following patches to the flux-system `kustomization.yaml`:

 ```yaml